Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

 In this section, you should list any constraints that you have for the project.
 Each group member must supply at least two constraints.
 These can be constraints on the project itself, the software system, or the stakeholders.
 Constraints can be anything that limits the scope of the project.
 For example, that this project's template code is written using Flask and Python constitutes a constraint on the backend of the project.
 Constraints can also be things like the required timeline of the project.
 Be creative.

 * **Neel**: The questions for the game will be pulled form an online database, who's API will have to be implemented in the project for smooth operations.
 Secondly the project template is of an online store, while we plan on making a trivia bot.
 We will have to make many changes to the template to allow us to create such a bot.

+* **Jackson**: To implement the difficulty levels, each question will need a difficulty rating, which means we will need a way of determining how hard a question is.
+Another is to implement the social media sharing aspect, we will have to design a way to format the scores in a graphic or a text message, etc.

 * **Justin**: With our Trivia bot we must enforce formatting as this can be subject of hindering results of the game.
 Another constraint can be debating which of our features will be completed at each phase.
 Time and bot input will be a dictating factor on this.